preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/properties/index.rst

 .. image:: tenant-properties-settings-new.png

 + **Title**: Add a Title (name) for the Property.
-Default Title is mandatory.
+Default language is mandatory.
 Add Titles in the other Tenant Languages as needed.
 + **Internal name**: An internal name can or should in some instances be used instead of the Title, for example as a place holder.
 The internal name can not contain spaces.
 + **Type**: Select the Property type.
 It can be "Data", "Datetime", "Enterprise Keywords", "Media", "Person", "Rich text", "Taxonomy", "Text" or "Yes/No".
 Most of the Types are self explanatory.
 "Data" is a system field that users never enter anything to.
 "Rich text" can be formatted by the editor.
 "Text" is plain text that the editor can not format.